...

 What are expulsion fuses?

 Expulsion fuses are a type of protective device used in high voltage systems to interrupt fault currents.
-They operate by expelling the arc created during a fault through a gas-producing mechanism, typically involving boric acid.
+They expel the arc created during a fault through a gas-producing mechanism, typically involving boric acid.

 The high voltage fuse cutout operates normally with the fuse tube closing position formed by the tension of the fuse wire.